 Avoid choice abundance

-The principle behind is simple: present the users with plenty of choices and the decision-making process will be longer.
+The principle behind it is simple: present the users with plenty of choices, and the decision-making process will be longer.
 Simply put, it is paralyzing while also deviating from your desire for the visitor to complete a sale quickly.

 Too many choices are a noise that may cloud the person’s judgment.
 This is the paradox of choice that you must minimize in the design to make it more persuasive.

 Mentioning scarcity as a principle of persuasion, modern online marketing may rely on the fear of missing out (FOMO) phenomenon.
 Users are convinced to buy quickly due to loss aversion.

 FOMO tactics are common among e-commerce websites, imbibing urgency by exclusive offers or flash sales.
 Another tactic is the on-site push notification.

 Utilize the decoy principle